tt-isv-org/scc/tutorial/index.md

     We did not fail to "create the deployment".
 You can use `oc get deployment` or use the OpenShift Web Console to look for it.
 A deployment named `scc-tutorial-deploy-sc` was created.
 A replica set named `scc-tutorial-deploy-sc-<generated-suffix>` was also created.
 But both show 0-of-1 pods were created, and the replica set has that event that explains the problem.

-    These errors are expected because the deployment asked for specific permissions, and the restricted SCC will not allow these permissions.
+    These errors are expected because the deployment asked for specific permissions, and the default service account cannot use any SCC that will allow these permissions.
 So, instead of deploying an application that will eventually run into data access errors, we made it fail earlier with reasons.
 Failing early is definitely a good thing.
-The other thing we accomplished by clearly indicating the special permissions needed by this application, is that we created a way for the developer, the deployer, and the security administrator to better communicate the special security requirements of this deployment.
+The other thing we accomplished, by clearly indicating the special permissions needed by this application, is that we created a way for the developer, the deployer, and the security administrator to better communicate the special security requirements of this deployment.

 ## Create and assign a security context constraint

+*You must be a cluster admin for this step.*

 You will use security context constraints (SCCs) along with role based access controls (RBAC) to provide your workloads with the privileges they need to perform their work.